yogevshalmon/allsat-circuits/README.md

 An important feature in HALL is if the solutions are disjoint or non-disjoint, where disjoint solutions do not overlap, and non-disjoint solutions may overlap.
 HALL contain different algorithms where each one produces disjoint or non-disjoint solutions, please check the next section [**HALL algorithms**](#hall-algorithms) for more details.

-Since a soultion with don't-care values incorporate multiple (2^{number of don't cares} to be exact) soultions with only 0/1 values, soultions may overlap.
+Since a solution with don't-care values incorporate multiple (2^{number of don't cares} to be exact) solutions with only 0/1 values, solutions may overlap.
 Meaning that a solution may be represented by more than one satisfying assignments HALL produce.

-to clarfiy assume we want to represent the next following solutions with don't-care values:
+to clarify assume we want to represent the next following solutions with don't-care values:

 ```
 1 2 3